christinedraper/knife-topo/README.md

 ## Node type

-A node type can be specified for a node, and will be added as a `normal['topo']['node_type']` node attribute.
+A node type can be specified for a node.
 The node type is used by the 'topo' cookbook to identify the right configuration to use.
 It is also used in the 'via cookbook' method to support attributes that vary by node type.